REAL ESTATE LAW

 MORTGAGE LOAN MODIFICATIONS

 A loan modification is a permanent change of a lender’s loan terms that is utilized to help the delinquent borrower become current, lower the mortgage payment or reduce the principle due and owing on the note.
-Normally, for foreclosure, loan modifications provide the lender and borrower with a less expensive alternative.
-Loan modifications are nevertheless are a preferred alternative to a foreclosure because of the reduced cost to both the lender and borrower.
-While a loan modification may sound easy, it can be a lengthy process that may involve increasing interest rates or lengthening the loan altogether.
+Normally, loan modifications provide the lender and borrower with a less expensive alternative to foreclosure.
+Unfortunately, modifications can be difficult and usually involve either an increase in the loan term or loan rate.

 DEED IN LIEU

 A quitclaim deed is a legal instrument which is used to transfer interest in real property from one party known as a Grantor to another party known as Grantee.
 It is often mistakenly referred to as a quick claim deed.
 A quitclaim deed relieves the Grantor of any liability regarding the ownership of the property.
 Subsequently, the Grantor of a quitclaim deed is not liable to Grantee, if another party’s claim to the property is later discovered.
-A quitclaim deed does not guarantee that the Grantor has clear title to the property.
-It’s simply a relinquishment of any rights a Grantor may have in a property.
+A quitclaim deed does not guarantee that the Grantor has clear title to the property; It’s simply a relinquishment of any rights a Grantor may have in a property and it is subject to any mortgages and liens on the property.

 LANDLORD TENANT LAW